jpverkamp/blog/content/reviews/books/John Milton/Paradise Lost.md

 rating: 3
 page_count: 453
 ---
 Well that's an odd sort of book.
 It's basically the story of the Fall of Satan plus Genesis, wrapped up in some crazy flowery poetry, writ long.
-It's been on my 'why not' list for a long time and hearing more about it in {{<crosslink "Daemon Voices">}} bumped it up a fair bit.
+It's been on my 'why not' list for a long time and hearing more about it in [[Daemon Voices]]() bumped it up a fair bit.

 Am I glad to have read it?
 Yes.
 Is it a good book?
 Maybe.
 The poetry is absolutely beautiful in some places, but the story is one you've probably heard before, if you've any sort of judeo-christian upbringing, although it does embelish in spots.
 And oy does it get long.
 It thought there were 7 books for some reason, so when I finished number 7 and we're barely into Genesis..., well, I knew I was wrong about that.